francois-drielsma/matcha/README.md

 - `points`: (N, 3) array of 3D track points in cm.
 - `depositions`: (N, 3) array of track point energy depositions.
 This array is used for determining track track and end points based on which end of the track has greater average energy within a given radius.
 Since this is relative, the specific unit used doesn't matter.

-The _optional_ Track attributes correspond to user-provided track start and end points.
-If these are not provided, the start and end points, as well as their directions, are calculated using principle componenet analysis (PCA) on each track end within a user-defined radius.
+The _optional_ Track attributes correspond to track start and end point positions and directions.
+If _all_ of these are not provided, the start and end points, as well as their directions, are estimated using PCA on each track end within a user-defined radius.
 - `start_x`: x-position of start point in cm.
-Default value is 0.
+Default value is None.
 - `start_y`: y-position of start point in cm.
-Default value is 0.
+Default value is None.
 - `start_z`: z-position of start point in cm.
+Default value is None.
+- `start_dir_x`: x-direction of start point.
+Default value is None.
+- `start_dir_y`: y-direction of start point.
+Default value is None.
-Default value is 0.
+- `start_dir_z`: z-direction of start point.
+Default value is None.
 - `end_x`: x-position of end point in cm.
-Default value is 0.
+Default value is None.
 - `end_y`: y-position of end point in cm.
-Default value is 0.
+Default value is None.
 - `end_z`: z-position of end point in cm.
+Default value is None.
+- `end_dir_x`: x-direction of end point.
+Default value is None.
+- `end_dir_y`: y-direction of end point.
+Default value is None.
-Default value is 0.
+- `end_dir_z`: z-direction of end point.
+Default value is None.

-The `Track` class contains internal methods which use the provided `points` and `depositions` to determine the track start and end points, as well as their respective direction vectors, using PCA.

 ## `MatchCandidate` Class